- Commercial Lending

 The biggest thing stopping people from investing in real estate?
 Money.
-Specifically, figuring out where to get it.
+Specifically, residential mortgage financing.

 Starting Small: The 5% Down Strategy